springernature/frontend-playbook/practices/git.md

 # Repositories

 We use a standard naming format for our Git repositories.
-Repository names are train-case (all lowercase, words separated by a hyphen), and begin with "frontend" followed by your project name.
+Repository names are `lowercase-hyphenated` (all lowercase, words separated by a hyphen), and begin with "frontend" followed by your project name.

 We _don't_ do this: